Cape Fullerton

-Cape Fullerton (Qatiktalik in Inuktitut) is a cape and peninsula in the Kivalliq Region of Nunavut, Canada, located on the northwest shores of Hudson Bay on Roes Welcome Sound and includes Fullerton Harbour.
+Cape Fullerton (ᖃᑎᒃᑕᓕᒃ) is a cape and peninsula in the Kivalliq Region of Nunavut, Canada, located on the northwest shores of Hudson Bay on Roes Welcome Sound and includes Fullerton Harbour.
 Today it is part of Ukkusiksalik National Park.

 Barracks at Cape Fullerton, Nunavut, Canada, 1904.
 Photo by J. D. Moodie.
 The original notes with this photograph added "Officers' Quarters only built at that time and occupied by Detachment, 1904."

 Although Cape Fullerton was traditionally home to migrant Inuit, including the Aivilingmiut and the Kivallirmiut (Caribou Inuit), today the nearest permanently populated settlement is Chesterfield Inlet, roughly 100 km to the southwest.

 In the early 1900s, Fullerton Harbour was a popular wintering station for American and Scottish whaling ships and a trading point between Inuit and southern whalers.
 In September 1903, the first North-West Mounted Police outpost was established at Cape Fullerton both to establish Canadian sovereignty as well as to administer whaling licenses, collect customs, control liquor, and maintain order.
 The NWMP closed about 1914.